arjan/vsntool/README.md

 method of bumping the major, mnior and patch versions of the software.

-The authoritative version of a project is in the VERSION file. `vsntool` also maintains this version number in several other files in the repository:
+The authoritative version of a project is in the VERSION file. `vsntool` also automagically synchronizes this version number in several other auto-detected files in the repository:

 - `package.json` — for NPM packages
 - `app.json` — for Expo (React Native) projects.
+- `config.xml` — for Cordova apps; both `version=` and `android:versionCode` attributes

 By using the `vsntool` commands, the version numbers are automatically patched in these files.